micropython/micropython/docs/design_guide.rst

 --------------------------------------------------------------------------------

 Whenever possible, make sure device you are talking to is the device you expect.
-If not, raise a ValueError.
+If not, raise a RuntimeError.
 Beware that I2C addresses can be identical on different devices so read registers you know to make sure they match your expectation.
 Validating this upfront will help catch mistakes.